 While often easier for a business, mail or courier delivery is not always the first choice for many customers.
 Shipping costs can add up and delivery times may not be convenient.
 For example, if you needed a quick replacement for your work-from-home headphones, you can’t wait 5 – 7 days for a delivery if there was an easier, same-day alternative.

 Despite increased restrictions, adding a Click and Collect service for your business can improve your customer experience and give you a competitive edge over competitors.
-It is also fast becoming a delivery norm for many retailers!

 What is Click and Collect